 His body figure has certain marks of identity, including a whorl of hair on the chest.
 He sails on the giant bird Garuda - the vessel represents his animal passion; such power or prowess in general.
 The vast bird is a metaphor for rising high, also the cosmos, which is called Garuda.
 Most often it is symbolised by a vulture, but Dimmitt and van Buitenen let it be an eagle.
 The giant bird rides through space.
 The giant cosmos does that also.

 Vishnu is also "endless" and "remainder".
 These are difficult concepts in the ocean of milk (Milky Way) . . .
-[Clh 61]
+[Dimmit and van Buitenen 1978, 61]

-There are different shaktis in the world, and differences among girls too.
+There are different shaktis (forms of prowess, or powers) in the world, and differences among girls too.
 Each has distinctive marks, or hallmarks.
 Vishnu's shakti or female side, is Lakshmi, also called Sri.
 She represents wealth and prosperity.
 This female shakti is pretty, loves to rest on Vishnu's chest, and stands for a certain variant or form of bliss.
-The most constructive view of Vishnu lies in this: Each one of us can have him within: if he is understood, that should not be hard for the one who knows Him in truth - that "one in a million or so", according to Krishna in the Bhagavad Gita.

-Clh: Dimmitt, Cornelia, ed., and J. A. B. van Buitenen, tr.
+Dimmitt, Cornelia, ed., and J. A. B. van Buitenen, tr.
+1978.
 Classical Hindu Mythology.
-Philadelphia: Temple University, 1978.
+Philadelphia: Temple University.

-Rap: Gupta, Mahendranath.
+Gupta, Mahendranath.
+1969.
 The Gospel of Sri Ramakrishna.
 Tr.
 Swami Nikhilananda.
-New York: Ramakrishna-Vivekananda Center, 1942.
-Online.
+New York: Ramakrishna-Vivekananda Center.

-Sf: Klostermaier, Klaus K. A Survey of Hinduism.
+Klostermaier, Klaus K. 2007.
+A Survey of Hinduism.
 3rd ed.
-Albany, N.Y: State University of New York Press, 2007.
+Albany, N.Y: State University of New York Press.